JUL-13N/KRC20/README.md

 ## 🎯 Supported Tokens

 This API works with any KRC20 token available on the Kaspa network.
-Popular token example:
+Token example:

 - `nacho` - Nacho the Kat (NACHO) token
 - And many others...